Citation: Huitt, W. (2008, November). A successful lifestyle: The

 The next step is to acquire the knowledge, attitudes, and skills that are necessary to be successful with the desired opportunity.
 This may mean going to school, but not necessarily.
 It might be more effective to work with someone who has the lifestyle to which you aspire.
 On the other hand, the credentials one earns in a school setting are sometimes required for success in the chosen opportunity.
 It's important, though, to remember that one is going to school primarily for the knowledge, attitudes, and skills and not just the credentials.

 The fourth step is to work consistently with the right attitude for a long enough period of time for the opportunity to come to fruition.
-It's important to review one's dreams and goals daily and to stay focused on where one is going.
+It is important to review one's dreams and goals daily and to stay focused on where one is going.
 It is very easy to be drawn off focus even though you are still staying busy.
 But like a dog chasing his tail, you're not likely to get very far.

 Finally, remember that a successful career and financial wealth are only two aspects of true success.
-The Brilliant Star framework proposes there are additional desired outcomes such as emotional heatlh, spiritual strengths, and character development that are central to true success from a holistic or integral perspective.
+The Brilliant Star framework proposed there are additional desired outcomes such as emotional heatlh, spiritual strengths, and character development that are central to true success from a holistic or integral perspective.

 Return to | Brilliant Star | Home Page |